Pixpipe/pixpipejs/cookbook/readme.md

 ...
 ```

-Process `outputBuffer` the very same way, and in the end, creating mapping manually `outputImage` as an output with explicitely giving the category (*"0"* in this case):
+Process `outputBuffer` the very same way, and in the end, creating mapping manually `outputImage` as an output with explicitly giving the category (*"0"* in this case):

 ```javascript
 ...
 this._output[0] = outputImage;
 ...
 ```
-And that's all, no need to call `this._addOutput` or `outputImg.setData` because since `outputImg` is a clone, it already carries the informations about size and number of components.
+And that's all, no need to call `this._addOutput` or `outputImg.setData` because since `outputImg` is a clone, it already carries the information about size and number of components.

 This method is actually faster and potentially even easier to understand.
-The only disadvantage is that it lets the developper dealing with the output *category*, which might be a source of error when running the filter.
+The only disadvantage is that it lets the developer dealing with the output *category*, which might be a source of error when running the filter.

 # Various optimizations
 As said the [step-by-step](#simple-example) part, processing an image means processing very large typed arrays, and saving a single millisecond per pixel really matters!

-For some algorithm, you may need to use information from metadata extensivelly (ie. in a loop).
+For some algorithm, you may need to use information from metadata extensively (ie. in a loop).
 If such metadata is initialized in the constructor or above in your code, using it like that:

 ```javascript
 this._metadata.width